How do I complain?

 We value all customer feedback and use it to help us improve our services.

 Social work complaints

-From 1 April 2017, you can also complain about social work services for adults and children through this Complaints handling procedure [751Kb].
+From 1 April 2017, you can also complain about social work services for adults and children through our Complaints Handling Procedure [638Kb].

 If your complaint relates to a care service we provide through our social work services, you can choose whether to complain to us or the Care Inspectorate: